castor for castor oil pack

 Pain reduction

 A study by Mein et al (2005) discovered that topical application of castor oil effectively decreases pain levels.
-In research involving sixty patients with the painful conditions tendinosis calcarean of the shoulder, radiohumeral epicondylitis, or plantar heel spur, each participant underwent thirty treatments – ten with castor oil, ten with ultrasonographic gel, and ten with petroleum jelly.
-The treatments were administered without informing the patients about the substance used.
-Remarkably, pain levels were significantly diminished in the castor oil group across all three conditions.
+In addition, research involving sixty patients with the painful conditions tendinosis calcarean of the shoulder, radiohumeral epicondylitis, or plantar heel spur, each participant underwent thirty treatments – ten with castor oil, ten with ultrasonographic gel, and ten with petroleum jelly.
+Importantly, the treatments were administered without informing the patients about the substance used.
+As a result, pain levels were significantly diminished in the castor oil group across all three conditions.

 Anti-inflammatory

 In a series of experiments, Viera et al (2000, 2001) explored the anti-inflammatory properties of ricinoleic acid found in castor oil compared to capsaicin, using mice and guinea pigs.
-The study revealed that ricinoleic acid, unlike capsaicin, did not cause skin irritation yet demonstrated potent pain-relieving effects.
-Both substances were effective in reducing Substance P, a pain-inducing agent involved in neurogenic inflammation.
-The findings suggest that castor oil containing ricinoleic acid could serve as a useful treatment for various cutaneous disorders, including diabetic neuropathy, post-herpetic neuralgia, and other neuropathic conditions.
+Interestingly, the study revealed that ricinoleic acid, unlike capsaicin, did not cause skin irritation yet demonstrated potent pain-relieving effects.
+Furthermore, both substances were effective in reducing Substance P, a pain-inducing agent involved in neurogenic inflammation.
+Therefore, the findings suggest that castor oil containing ricinoleic acid could serve as a useful treatment for various cutaneous disorders, including diabetic neuropathy, post-herpetic neuralgia, and other neuropathic conditions.

 Constipation